Porcelain Slab Cost: A Complete Buyer's Guide

 When you start shopping, you'll see that the material cost for porcelain slabs is typically measured per square foot.
 As a starting point, you can expect prices to begin around $20 per square foot for a basic slab.
 This is your baseline.
 From there, the price will climb depending on the quality, brand, and design you choose.
 It’s important to remember this initial cost is just for the material.
 Installation, delivery, and any custom fabrication will be additional expenses, which we’ll get into later.
 Think of this as the foundational cost you’ll build the rest of your project budget on.

-How Size and Thickness Affect Price
+How Slab Size and Thickness Affect the Price

 Porcelain slabs come in standard sizes, most commonly around 5 feet by 10 feet, which makes them perfect for creating seamless, grout-free surfaces.
 You'll also find they typically come in two main thicknesses: 6mm and 12mm.
 The 6mm slabs are lighter and often used for wall applications or backsplashes, while the thicker 12mm slabs are the go-to for durable countertops.
 As you might guess, a thicker and larger slab requires more raw material and is heavier to transport, which means it will generally cost more than a thinner, smaller one.
 Always confirm the slab dimensions with your supplier to ensure you’re ordering the right amount for your project.